 - Concierge Setup service

 IXACT contact keeps things simple by offering a single pricing plan that you can choose whether to pay monthly or annually.
 If you go for the month-to-month payment plan, it will cost you $33/month, but you can save 15% with the annual payment as it costs only $39/month.

 You get a free trial with both plans.
 There are no contracts or cancellation fees.
 You can also contact them for custom pricing.

 Choosing a CRM platform for your business can be quite tricky.
 Due to the unique nature of Real Estate, there are some unique challenges.

-You can get a good look at how to choose the right CRM software for your business here, but we are going to try and make things a bit simpler here.
+You can get a good look at how to choose the right CRM software for your business here, but we will try and make things a bit simpler here.